NBSutton98/COM-Documentation/docs/task1.md

 node .\filename
 ```

-10. Finally add a .gitignore file to our project, this will allow us to upload our file to github.
+10. Finally add a .gitignore file to our project, this will allow us to upload our file to github<br>
     ![gitIgnore](./Task1/gitIgnore.png)